(hotel with breakfast, meals, activities and local transportation included)

 La Alhambra On the Sabika hill is the palatine city, called Al-hambra, which means “Red Castle” (redness of its exterior walls).
 Nowadays the Alhambra Palace

-Why do we recommend El Albaicin?
-The Albaicín retains both the original urban physiognomy as well as various medieval buildings.
+El Albaicin in Granada The Albaicín in Granada retains both the original urban physiognomy as well as various medieval buildings.
 The three elements have a

 Why we recommend Carmen Aben Humeya?
 In the center of Granada, looking out at the Alhambra, we find one of the best and most romantic